geekiam/website/static/posts/node-package-management-configuration.md

 npm also provides version-bumping tools for developers to tag their packages with a particular version and also provides the `package-lock.json` file which has the entry of the exact version used by the project after evaluating semantic versioning in `package.json`.

 in March 2020 npm inc, the company behind npm was acquired by Github.
+GitHub plans to invest in npm’s infrastructure, with the hopes of bringing some much-needed modernisation to the platform

 ### What is yarn